 Section 2.
 Votes by mail:

-Votes by mail may be authorized by the Executive Board between meetings.
-A simple majority of the Executive Board shall constitute a quorum and a three-fourths majority of those voting shall be required to carry.
-For votes by the membership of the Round Table, twenty-five percent of the voting membership shall constitute a quorum and a majority of those voting shall be required to carry a motion.
+Votes by online or postal mail may be authorized by the Executive Board between meetings.
+Responses by one plus half of those voting shall be required to carry a motion.
+For votes by the membership of the Round Table, responses by twenty-five percent of the voting membership shall constitute a quorum and a majority of those voting shall be required to carry a motion.
 Voters may be contacted through email and the EMIERT website.
 Online election results will be posted to the EMIERT website.

 Section 3.
 Quorum: